VIJAYG4/social-media-app/README.md

 - setup Graphql to query the posts
 - setup mongodb atlas database, store posts, and retrieve it using graphql
 - added register and login functionality with user input validation
+- Authentication middleware & create & delete posts
+- create and delete comments, like/unlike posts, subscription for new post
+- finished the server-side setup(graphql)
+- client-side(reactjs): semantic-ui and routes

 ## TODO:
-- Authentication middleware & create & delete posts
+-display posts